crails-framework/website/content/getting-started/linux.md

 ---
-title: Installing on Linux
+title: Installing on Linux, FreeBSD and MacOS
 ---
-# Installing on Linux
+# Installing on Linux, FreeBSD and MacOS

 ## Using the install script